dtbkhanh/dtbkhanh.github.io/about.md

 I'm a data analyst with 3+ years of hands-on experience turning raw data into meaningful insights that drive smarter decisions.

-To me, data isn’t just numbers — it’s a story waiting to be uncovered.
-I've worked in both financial services and business consulting, collaborating with experts and delivering impact through data processing, analytics, and visualization.
+To me, data isn’t just numbers—it’s a story waiting to be uncovered.
+I've worked in financial services and business consulting, collaborating with experts and delivering impact through data processing, analytics, and visualization.

-Fueled by curiosity and a love for continuous learning, I'm diving deeper into **Machine Learning** and advanced **data storytelling techniques**.
+Fueled by curiosity and a love for continuous learning, I'm diving deeper into Machine Learning and advanced data storytelling techniques.
 Whether in a fast-paced startup or a global enterprise, I bring analytical rigor, creativity, and a collaborative mindset to every team I join.

----
+<div class="section-divider"></div>

 ## 📊 What I Do